-The graduate school operates on the semester plan: Two fifteen-week semesters per year and a summer term.
+The graduate school operates on the semester plan: two fifteen-week semesters per year and a summer term.

 The unit regularly used for the measurement toward graduation is the semester hour, which is the equivalent of the credit earned in a course which meets one hour per week for a semester.
-In this program of studies, six semester hours is considered full-time with twelve hours considered a maximum load.
-Three hours is considered a full-time load for summer and January terms.
+In this program of study, six semester hours is considered full-time with twelve hours considered a maximum load.
+Three hours is considered a full-time load for summer.